 Two different processes converged to make me understand that I might be a fat loss expert and not know it.
-In my normal process of professional reading, I read both Alwyn Cosgrove's Afterburn and Craig Ballantyne's Turbo Training.
+In my method of professional reading, I read both Alwyn Cosgrove's Afterburn and Craig Ballantyne's Turbo Training.
 What struck me immediately was that what these experts were recommending for fat loss looked remarkably like the programs we used for conditioning.
-At the time I was reading these programs I was also training members of the US Women's Olympic Ice Hockey team.
-It seemed all of the female athletes I worked with attempted to use steady state cardio work as a weight loss or weight maintenance vehicle.
-I was diametrically opposed to this idea as I felt that steady state cardiovascular work undermined the strength and power work we were doing in the weight room.
+At the time I was reading these programs, I was also training members of the US Women's Olympic Ice Hockey team.
+It seemed all of the female athletes I worked with attempted to use steady-state cardio work as a weight loss or weight maintenance vehicle.
+I was opposed to this idea as I felt that steady-state cardiovascular work undermined the strength and power work we were doing in the weight room.

 My policy became "intervals only" if you wanted to do extra work.
 I did not do this as a fat loss strategy but rather as a "slowness prevention" strategy.
 However, a funny thing happened.
-The female athletes that we prevented from doing steady state cardiovascular work also began to get remarkably leaner.
-I was not bright enough to put two and two together until I read the above-mentioned manuals and realized that I was doing exactly what the fat loss experts recommended.
-We were on a vigorous strength program and we were doing lots of intervals.
+The female athletes that we prevented from doing steady-state cardiovascular work also began to get remarkably leaner.
+I was not bright enough to put two and two together until I read the manuals mentioned above and realized that I was doing what the fat loss experts recommended.
+We were on a vigorous strength program, and we were doing lots of intervals.

-With that said, the focus of this article will be not why, as we have already heard the why over and over, but how.
-How do I actually perform HIIT?
-To begin we need to understand exactly what interval training is?
+With that said, the focus of this article will be not why, but how.
+How do I perform HIIT?
+To begin, we need to understand what interval training is?
 In the simplest sense, interval training is nothing more than a method of exercise that uses alternating periods of work and rest.
 The complicated part of interval training may be figuring out how to use it.
 How much work do I do?
 How hard should I do it?
 How long should I rest before I do it again?

 Interval training has been around for decades.
 However, only recently have fitness enthusiasts around the world been awakened to the value.
 The recent popularity of interval training has even given it a new name in the literature.
 Interval training is often referred to as high-intensity Interval Training (HIIT), and it is now the darling of the fat loss and conditioning worlds.
-Truth is, you can also do low-intensity interval training.
-In fact, most people should not start with HIIT but LIIT.
+The truth is, you can also do low-intensity interval training.
+Most people should not start with HIIT but LIIT.
 HIIT may make you vomit if you do not work into it.

 A second study by Tabata et al. (1996) that has become known as the Tabata study again shows the extreme benefits of interval training.
-Tabata compared moderate intensity endurance training at about 70% of VO2 max to high-intensity intervals done at 170% of VO2 max.
+Tabata compared moderate-intensity endurance training at about 70% of VO2 max to high-intensity intervals done at 170% of VO2 max.
 Tabata used a unique protocol of 20 seconds work to 10 seconds rest done in seven to eight bouts.
-This was basically a series of 20-second intervals performed during a four-minute span.
+This was a series of 20-second intervals performed for four minutes.
 Again, the results were nothing short of amazing.
-The 20/10 protocol improved the VO2 max and the anaerobic capabilities more than the steady state program.
+The 20/10 protocol improved the VO2 max and the anaerobic capabilities more than the steady-state program.

 Interval Training Methods

 There are two primary ways of performing interval training.
 The first is the conventional Work to Rest method.
-This is the tried and true method most people are familiar with.
+The first is the conventional Work to Rest method, a logical approach.
 The Work to Rest method uses a set time interval for the work period and a set time interval for the rest period.
 Ratios are determined, and the athlete or client rests for generally one, two or three times the length of the work interval before repeating the next bout.
 The big drawback to the Work to Rest method is that time is arbitrary.
-We have no idea what is actually happening inside the body.
-We simply guess.
-In fact, for many years, we have always guessed as we had no other "measuring stick."
+We have no idea what is happening inside the body.
+For many years, we have always guessed as we had no other "measuring stick."

 Heart Rate Method

 In a conventional 2-1, time-based program the rest period would have been too long for the first three intervals, rendering them potentially less effective.
 The reverse may be true in a de-conditioned athlete or client.
-I have seen young, de-conditioned athletes need rest up to eight times as long as the work interval.
-In fact, we have seen athletes who need two minutes rest after a 15second interva-l.
+I have seen young, de-conditioned athletes need to rest up to eight times as long as the work interval.
+We have seen athletes who need two minutes of rest after a 15second interval.
 In the heart rate method, the rest times gradually get longer.
 The first interval is 1-.75 while the last interval is 1 to 1.5,

 The Problem with Formulas